The Bangles: Formation and early years (1981–1983)

 Susanna Hoffs and sisters Vicki and Debbi Peterson had each been in bands before coming together in Los Angeles, California, in December 1980.
 The impetus was two classified advertisements in the weekly paper The Recycler.
 One had been placed by Hoffs, and the only person to respond was Annette Zilinskas, and the other was by Lynn Elkind, the Petersons' housemate and a departing member of their then band Those Girls.
 When Hoffs called in response to Elkind's ad, Vicki Peterson answered the phone, and in their conversation, they discovered a great deal of common interests.

-When Hoffs spoke to Elkind after Peterson gave her the message, Hoffs and Elkind did not have the same common interests and Hoffs then formed a new band with the Petersons.
-The Those Girls bass guitarist, Vicki Peterson's lifelong best friend Amanda Hills, had also left the band (now a history professor, Amanda Hills Podany has performed as a guest with the Bangles on a few rare occasions) and this left an opening for Zilinskas.
-When Annette Zilinskas responded to the add in 'The Recycler", Hoffs told Zilinskas that the band was looking a bass player and asked if she would be interested.
+When Hoffs spoke to Elkind after Peterson gave her the message, Hoffs and Elkind did not have the same interests and Hoffs then formed a new band with the Petersons.
+The Those Girls bass guitarist, Vicki Peterson's lifelong best friend Amanda Hills, had also left the band.
+(Now a history professor, Amanda Hills Podany has performed as a guest with the Bangles on a few rare occasions.) and this left an opening for Zilinskas.
+When Annette Zilinskas responded to the ad in The Recycler, Hoffs told Zilinskas that the band was looking for a bass player and asked if she would be interested.
 Zilinskas accepted and the lineup was set.
-The resulting (and also current as of 2018) lineup first performed as The Colours in 1981.
+The resulting (and also current as of 2018) lineup first performed as the Colours in 1981.

-Shortly afterward, the group renamed themselves The Bangs.
+Shortly afterward, they renamed themselves the Bangs.
 The band was part of the Los Angeles Paisley Underground scene, which featured groups that played a mixture of 1960s-influenced rock.
 In 1981, Hoffs and the Petersons recorded and released a single ("Getting Out of Hand" with "Call on Me" on the B side) on DownKiddie Records (their own label).
 The Bangs were signed to Faulty Products, a label formed by Miles Copeland.

 The early Bangles lineup of Susanna Hoffs (vocals/guitars), Vicki Peterson (guitars/vocals), Debbi Peterson (vocals/drums) and Annette Zilinskas (vocals/bass) recorded an EP in 1982 and released the single "The Real World".
-For the release of the EP, they played in the Lhasa club in Hollywood.
-At the last minute, they discovered another band had registered the Bangs name and would not let them use it without payment, so they dropped "The" and added the letters "les" to the end to become Bangles.
-Erik Visser, the Dutch sound engineer, came up with the name The Bangles because he felt that their music was a sort of Beatle-ish.
+For the release of the EP, they played in the Lhasa Club in Hollywood.
+At the last minute, they discovered another band had registered the Bangs name and would not let them use it without payment.
+In the meantime, Hoffs and Vicki Peterson appeared on a 1983 album Rainy Day (also the name of the group) which also featured members of Rain Parade, the Dream Syndicate and the Three O'Clock.
+The album was released in 1984 on Llama Records (E1024), and featured Hoffs on lead vocals on cover versions of Bob Dylan's "I'll Keep It with Mine" and Lou Reed's "I'll Be Your Mirror".